trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 The wallet service is the main interface for interacting with a cloud wallet.
 The service endpoints are designed to closely match the recommendations of the [Universal Wallet 2020 <small>:material-open-in-new:</small>](https://w3c-ccg.github.io/universal-wallet-interop-spec/){target=_blank} specification by W3C Community Credentials Group.
 The service exposes a gRPC interface and a set of data contracts as described in the specification.
 Our intention with this design is to bring it closer to interoperability as more implementations of this wallet appear in production.

+!!! question "Wallets vs Accounts"
+    Wallets and accounts are related and often interchangeable -- each account has an associated wallet, and operations on a wallet are performed using an account's access token.

+    Every account has exactly one wallet.

 ## Create Wallet